 For sunny areas, she likes coastal strawberry (Fragaria chilioensis), which has dark-green leathery leaves with white flowers in the spring and tiny fruit in the fall.
 She also recommends F. virginiana, a Willamette Valley native, for sun and part sun.
 F. vesca is shade-loving and also good for partial shade.

-Kinnikinick (Arctostaphylos uva-ursi), a low-growing favorite evergreen, has tiny glossy leaves and reddish woody stems.
-Most of the kinnikinick on the market is labeled "Massachusetts," and is not native here.
-The northwest native kinnikinick can sometimes be found at a native plant nursery.
+Kinnikinnick (Arctostaphylos uva-ursi), a low-growing favorite evergreen, has tiny glossy leaves and reddish woody stems.
+Most of the kinnikinnick on the market is labeled "Massachusetts," and is not native here.
+The northwest native kinnikinnick can sometimes be found at a native plant nursery.